-Coronavirus quarantines have provided most of us with extra time at home — inspiring many people to finally welcome that dog or cat they’ve longed for into their families.
+Ever since the COVID-19 pandemic began, more and more people have embraced remote work and spending more time at home — inspiring many individuals to finally welcome that dog or cat they’ve longed for into their families.

 Of course, the dogs they’ve purchased are cute and lovable — but so is every single adoptable dog in a shelter or rescue.
 No matter what breed, size, or age you’d like, you can find one in need of adoption.
 All it takes is a bit of research and patience.
 And I promise, you posting your newly-adopted dog or cat on Instagram will generate just as many likes as posting a purebred or “designer” dog that cost you $4,000.